 In South Africa, women brew a beer made from sorghum, a grain that is typically found in tropical climates.
 It is brewed like typical beer, but it turns out pink in color and has a sour flavor.
 It’s worth noting that sorghum beers are currently gaining popularity because many varieties are considered to be gluten-free, a great option for those diagnosed with celiac disease.

-Here in the US, the craft beer movement has brought women back to the forefront with many fine examples leading the way, such as Deb Carey, Founder and President of New Glarus Brewing Company in Green County, Wisconsin.
-Not only was she the first woman to found and operate a brewery in the US (1993), she also designs the labels for all of their beers.
+Here in the US, the craft beer movement has brought women back to the forefront with many fine examples leading the way, such as Deb Carey, founder and president of New Glarus Brewing Company in Green County, Wisconsin.
+Not only was she one of only of handful of women to own and operate a brewery in the U.S. when the brewery was founded in 1993, she also currently designs the labels for all of their beers.
 She was recently invited to the White House to sit with the first lady Michelle Obama at the State of the Union Address in February.
 Deb is well respected, not only in the beer community, but is a big name in small business across the country.

 On the local scene, brewer Rachel Grey can be seen hard at work at the Herkimer Brewpub on Lyndale Avenue in Minneapolis.
 In addition, she is a homebrewer and a committee member of Barley’s Angels—a Minnesota group that promotes female beer consumerism and education.
 Rachel is proof that women have a home in the brewhouses of today.

 As you can see, women have had an important role in the making and appreciation of beer throughout history.
 From the ancient brewers of Sumer to the brewsters of England and Europe, then overseas to the homebrewing women of colonial America, the table would be set for the world to enjoy its most prized libation.

 Let’s take this opportunity to say “Cheers!” to women throughout history for making brewing what it is today.
 For without them, we may not have known beer to be our favorite beverage!